mattpe/hyte-web-dev/02-node-express.md

 1. Install `nodemon` as a development dependency: `npm install --save-dev nodemon`.
    - a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected.
-1. Review `package.json`, add a script for starting your app with nodemon, and add `type` property:
+1. Review `package.json`, add a script for starting your app with nodemon, and add `type` property (if missing):

    ```json
    ...